 Once the brief has been received and accepted by the agencies, work toward the delivery of the communication campaign will begin.
-At all times the departmental coordinator and relevant GCIS staff should make themselves available to the agencies to answer questions that affect the effectiveness of the campaign.
+At all times the departmental coordinator and relevant GCIS official should make themselves available to the agencies to answer questions that affect the effectiveness of the campaign.
 This is just the beginning of the communication process and the brief can often be seen as the starting point from which the final campaign will evolve.

 The media buying department will then book and confirm space/time, check the campaign for clashing interests and issue the creative agencies with media chase lists detailing insertion/flighting dates, sizes/duration of advert and material deadlines.
-The creative agency will then supply the Media Buyer with TV/Radio flighting codes and Print key numbers/captions.
+The creative agency will then supply the media buyer with TV/radio flighting codes and print key numbers/captions.

 The media buyer will then prepare and issue flighting schedules and copy instructions to the relevant media owners.
-In the event of any misflightings or poor reproduction, the Media Buyer will then negotiate compensation and advise GCIS accordingly.
+In the event of any misflightings or poor reproduction, the media buyer will then negotiate compensation and advise the GCIS accordingly.

-• Issuing of purchase order numbers
+o Issuing of purchase order numbers

-Each approved media schedule, whether it be TV, Print, Radio or Cinema, requires its own individual purchase order number which is to be attached to the schedule at the time of signing off by the GCIS.
-This purchase order number is essential in that it provides physical proof that the buying agency has received approval to secure the time and space as detailed on the Implementation Plan and Buying Brief.
+Each approved media schedule, whether it be TV, print, radio or cinema, requires its own individual purchase order number which is to be attached to the schedule at the time of signing off by the GCIS.
+This purchase order number is essential in that it provides physical proof that the buying agency has received approval to secure the time and space as detailed on the Implementation Plan and Buying o Penalties for late payment

+Brief.
 Without this purchase order number they are not in a position to secure and confirm time or space.

 Before order numbers are issued, departments must transfer funds to the GCIS account.